-Docker image
+Container image

 If the code does not satisfy these conditions, it might be necessary to refactor it.
 Usually, a couple of simple changes is enough.
+See the next section on how to specify input/output files in the tool.xml so Galaxy can interact with the tool.

-Preparing Dockerfile
+Preparing the Dockerfile

 Here are some examples: